dweissner/dweissner.github.io/_posts/2021-02-14-Pricing-Washi.md

 This was my first time in any store after several weeks of lockdown due to Covid-19 and actually all non-essential shops were still closed.
 This one was quietly opening its doors to those who dared to quietly ask.
 I needed to call ahead to make an appointment.
 I felt lucky to even reach someone.

-At this time, many people were  leaning into a myriad of new hobbies at home for the dual fear of leaving the house and that maybe this was the end.
+At this time, people were leaning into a myriad of new hobbies at home for fear of leaving the house and also that maybe this was the end.
+Forbes reported that in 2020, Etsy, the virtual marketplace for handmade items, more than doubled its revenues.
 I picked up the paint box and brought it to the shy store owner at the front excitedly taking out my wallet.
 Quickly realizing I had no paper, I asked if he had that as well, and he gestured toward a table.

 There stood a single pack of paper, a fine white light shining over it like it were the legendary Koh-I-Noor diamond itself.